Benefits of buying sustainable goods and services

 Sustainable procurement can help your business to:

-- save money and reduce your materials, equipment and running costs, eg reducing the volume of waste you send to landfill could lower your operating costs, and by using energy and water efficient products and services you can significantly cut your utility bills
+- save money and reduce your materials, equipment and running costs.
+For example, if the products and services you purchase result in a reduction of the volume of waste you send to landfill, this could lower your operating costs; and if you use energy-efficient and water-efficient products and services you can significantly cut your utility bills

-- win new business and improve your prospects when tendering for work - some larger businesses and public sector organisations could ask to see how you manage your environmental and social impacts or ask you to meet certain sustainability standards
+- win new business and improve your prospects when tendering for work - some larger businesses and public sector organisations with sustainable procurement practices, when considering who to order from, may want to see how you manage your environmental and social impacts or how you meet certain sustainability standards

-- reduce your exposure to risk, eg by keeping up to date with changes to environmental legislation which could affect the products you buy
+- reduce your exposure to risk: you will make sure you are up to date with changes to environmental legislation as this can affect which products you buy

 - attract lenders or investors who work to environmental or ethical principles

 - take advantage of Capital Allowances, such as the Annual Investment Allowance, for plant and equipment you purchase for your business, as this includes environmentally friendly items.
 See:

 GOV.UK: Claim capital allowances

 - qualify for business support and favourable loan schemes when buying energy-saving equipment.